pythonnoob9903/MA-project/documentation.md

 # Documentation
+## Week 14.10-20.10
+1. adding the command \comment[1]{} to latex
+2. starting software considerations chapter
+3. soldering motor wire that fell off to esc again
+4. getting drone to spin(not to fly because motors are wrongly configured)

 ## Week 7.10-13-10
 1. solving the GPS issue(was really easy when I finally found the issue(took 3 hours))
 2. trying to get the transmitter connection to the receiver works but not to mission planner or the Fc